woj-tek/petozoltan.github.io/_posts/2016-08-24-clean-code-introduction.md

 date: 2016-08-24
 ---

 This introduction does not go through the basics of the clean code.
-Instead of that it collects thoughts and advices for practicing  software developers.<br/>
+Instead of that it collects thoughts and advices for practicing  software developers.
+&nbsp;

 ***